So you want to make money online…

 When you think of a blogger, what comes to mind?

-Someone who writes about their life and takes pictures of their food?
+Someone who starts blogging about their life and takes pictures of their food?

 Yes, blogs come in all shapes and sizes.
 Some people create blogs about themselves and do very well but these days, the most successful blogs are teaching people something.